erik-CRISP/crisp-backend-challege/readme.md

 You will need to have the following installed:
 - git and a github account
 - [dotnet 6 SDK installed](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-  - dotnet cli(Included with SDK)
+  - dotnet cli (Included with SDK)
 - dotnet tool Entity Framework

 dotnet 6 is compatiable for windows, mac, and unix.

 ## Instructions:
-0. Read the entirity of this readme
+0. Read the entirety of this readme
 1. Fork the repository
 2. Perform the [Tasks](#Tasks) - This is the actual challenge
 3. Using your fork, issue a PR back to the main branch (we will use the PR as a means to evalute your work)

 ## Background
-The purpose of this challenge is to demonstrate one's ability to code up a REST API backed with an SQL data-store.
+The purpose of this challenge is to demonstrate one's ability to code up a REST API backed with a SQL data-store.
 The web-application can be started with:

 ```cmd
 dotnet run src/CRISP.BackendChallenge